 Mail philippe.gual@inserm.fr

-To predict NASH and fibrotic NASH, there is an urgent need for noninvasive scores that can be easily measured.
-In addition, identification of markers/actors of NAFLD and ALD progression will provide a better understanding of the pathogenesis of these chronic liver diseases.
+To predict MASH and fibrotic MASH, there is an urgent need for noninvasive scores that can be easily measured.
+In addition, identification of markers/actors of MASLD and ALD progression will provide a better understanding of the pathogenesis of these chronic liver diseases.

 To this aim, we mainly focus on:

-1. the establishment of a cohort of well-characterized patients with ALD and NAFLD.
-We have already established cohorts of morbidly obese patients and alcoholic patients with biopsy-proven NAFLD/ALD, complete biological and clinical data and blood, DNA and liver samples.
-Patients with ALD or NAFLD from hepatic steatosis to HCC are currently included in a new cohort.
+- the establishment of a cohort of well-characterized patients with ALD and MASLD.
+We have already established cohorts of morbidly obese patients and alcoholic patients with biopsy-proven MASLD/ALD, complete biological and clinical data and blood, DNA and liver samples.
+Patients with ALD or MASLD from hepatic steatosis to HCC are currently included in a new cohort.

-3. the search for noninvasive scores to predict fibrotic NASH.
+- the search for noninvasive scores to predict fibrotic MASH.
 We mainly develop new scores based on simple clinical and biological criteria using an artificial intelligence approach.
 Identification of new markers via our omics research will feed our databases.
 External validation of the proposed models will be performed by our national and international partners.

 A. IANNELLIUniversity Professor - Hospital Practitioner (PU-PH)